Public Health 608

-This is a three credit hour course designed to provide students with a critical understanding of the effects of the mass media, in promoting and impeding the achievement of public health goals.
-Students will develop the skills necessary to use mass media strategically to advance public health policies and social change.
-The course covers the design, implementation and evaluation mass media campaigns to promote public health goals, examines theories and research on media influences with respect to the potential harmful influences of the mass media on human health behaviors, and students design a digital media-based health communication campaign.
+This is a three credit hour course designed to provide students with a critical understanding of the effects of the media—mass, social, and participatory—in promoting and impeding the achievement of public health goals.
+Students will develop the skills necessary to use media strategically to advance public health policies and social change.
+The course covers the design, implementation and evaluation of media campaigns to promote public health goals, examines theories and research on media influences with respect to its potential harmful effects on wellbeing, and students design a digital media-based health communication campaign.

 Upon completion of this course, students should be able to:

-- Articulate a critical understanding of basic theories, models and assumptions about the effects of the mass media and mass communication;
+- Articulate a critical understanding of basic theories, models and assumptions about the effects of the mass, social and participatory media and health communication;

 - Think strategically about the use of communications to advance a public health organization’s goals and objectives and identify the strengths and weaknesses of different communications options;

-- Develop a strategic plan for a focused communications strategy and provide a rationale for the selected communications strategy, reflecting both scientific and practical considerations;
+- Formulate a strategic plan for a focused communications strategy and provide a rationale for the selected communications strategy, reflecting both scientific and practical considerations;

-- Involve community members and organizations in mass media campaign development, especially in eliciting input from those who will be affected by the campaign;
+- Involve community members and organizations in strategic communications development, especially in eliciting input from those who will be affected by the campaign;

 - Formulate appropriate, culturally centered, and measurable media campaign objectives;